 Antibiotics can be given by mouth or through the veins with an intravenous (IV) infusion, depending on the severity of the infection.
 Symptoms usually disappear 10 to 14 days after antibiotic treatment begins.

 For children with cough-variant asthma, a breathing disorder in which coughing is the only symptom, our doctors may prescribe anti-inflammatory medicines to reduce inflammation in the airways.
 Your child’s symptoms may gradually improve within six to eight weeks after beginning asthma treatment.

 Our doctors may recommend over-the-counter antihistamines and nasal steroids to relieve allergy symptoms, which can contribute to an ongoing cough in children.
 Avoidance of allergy triggers such as pollen or animal dander can also help to reduce symptoms that can lead to a cough.

-Doctors at NYU Langone do not recommend over-the-counter and prescription cough suppressants, such as those that contain dextromethorphan and codeine.
+Our doctors do not recommend over-the-counter and prescription cough suppressants, such as those that contain dextromethorphan and codeine.
 These medications do not address the underlying cause and can lead to significant side effects in young children.

 When a chronic cough is not caused by a bacterial infection, allergies, or asthma, a child may need other types of treatment to address the underlying cause.
 Our doctors make referrals to other specialists at Hassenfeld Children's Hospital who can treat less common causes of chronic cough, such as gastroesophageal reflux disease, congenital lung abnormalities, and cystic fibrosis, if needed.